A Closer Look at Voss

 A free shuttle bus runs from Voss, but keen skiers may like to stay at the resort itself in the Myrkdalen Hotel.
 A further 22 slopes are available closer to the town at Voss Resort, which can be reached by cable car or the free resort bus, both from Voss railway station.
 Ski rentals and lessons are available.

-The mountains surrounding Voss are prime hiking terretory.
-There's many kilometres of marked trails that weave their way through valleys, along lakes, and past former farmsteads for a taste of rural Norwegian life.
+The mountains surrounding Voss are prime hiking territory.
+There are many kilometers of marked trails that weave their way through valleys, along lakes, and past former farmsteads for a taste of rural Norwegian life.
 Keen hikers can challenge themselves with the demanding hike from Voss Folk Museum to the summit of Lønahorgi, a 1,200-meter (3,937-foot) climb that can take up to eight hours for the round-trip.

-Other popular hiking trails in and around Voss include the all-day Bakkanosi hike for a spectacular view of the Nærøyfjord, or the much more leisurely walk to Bordalgjelet gorge, which starts from the town centre.
+Other popular hiking trails in and around Voss include the all-day Kiellandsbuhike for a spectacular view, or the much more leisurely walk to Bordalgjelet gorge, which starts from the town center.

 Throw yourself into the spirit of Voss by taking to the crystal-clear waters.
 A two-day course from Vått og Vilt begins by learning basic paddling techniques on calm water, before testing out your newfound skills on a more exciting river.

 Where to stay in Voss

 The grand old lady of Voss hotels, Fleischer's Hotel has been run by the Flesicher family since its opening in 1864.
 The main building gives off the feel of a Swiss mountain lodge with its 19th-century decor and elegant restaurants.
 A dip in the indoor swimming pool is the perfect way to relax those aching muscles after a day on the slopes.